 Opportunity Status Section

 This section handles the fields that are required when specifying the Status of each Opportunity.
 Opportunities in Pipeliner have one of 3 system status values depending on where they are in your process:

 - Open Opportunities are active and moving through the stages of your sales.
-As well as the other required fields

 - Won Opportunities have been successfully concluded and live in the final (green) column of your process

 - Lost Opportunities are unsuccessful deals and have a status of Lost.
 Depending on your tier, you’ll see Lost Opportunities in the Archive or from an Account record or report.
 Lost Opportunities still live in one of the stages of your sales (so you can see where they got to before they dropped out of the pipeline) and all Lost Opportunities require a Lost Reason.
 You won’t be able to import Lost Opportunities without a Sales Stage and Lost Reason.